Summer Work Camp 2024

 Summer Work Camps are held every year in Coatesville, PA.

-Good Works Summer Work Camp will be held this year starting the week of June 21st and ending the week of August 9th.
-Due to COVID-19 precautions, Work Camps are not "sleep over" events in 2021.
-These are week-long Day Camps (9pm-4pm) only.
+Good Works Summer Work Camp will be held this year starting the week of June 23 and ending the week of August 11.
 Participating churches and groups should provide adult supervision and volunteers for a week-long home repair project.
 Good Works provides the tools, building materials, dumpsters, trucks to transport the materials, and expert Technical Staff to advise on the repairs and teach new skills.

-Adults and youth ages 15+.
-We require a minimum of one adult (age 25+) for every five youth.
-A Good Works t-shirt and water bottle will be given to each participant on the first day of camp.
+Groups of adults and youth ages 15+.
+We require a minimum of 35 participants with a ratio of one adult (age 25+) for every five youth.

 Cost and Registration

 The cost to participate in a week-long Good Works Work Camp is only $500 per person.

 The deadline for registration is 1st come, 1st serve by February 24, 2024.